I grew up in the middle of the United States where the sweet taste was highly featured in common foods and meals.

 They’ve also been shown to be dramatically helpful for heart disease patients.
 In a small study, the researchers found that beet juice may help boost muscle strength among heart patients.
 One of the researchers reported, “The magnitude of this improvement is comparable to that seen in heart failure patients who have done two to three months of resistance training.”1

-Chickpeas, also called garbanzo beans, are a fabulous source of plant-based protein and fiber.
+Also called garbanzo beans, chickpeas are a fabulous source of plant-based protein and fiber.
 Chickpeas have been cultivated for thousands of years and there are over 70 varieties that come in a range of colors.
 With their sweet, slightly nutty flavor and creamy texture, there’s a lot to love about chickpeas.

 There’s also lots to love about their health benefits.
 As one study reports, “emerging research suggests that chickpeas and hummus may play a beneficial role in weight management and glucose and insulin regulation, as well as have a positive impact on some markers of cardiovascular disease.”2